DarkBlue2021/ethglobalsg/README.md

 (2) Hedera SDK installed (npm install @hashgraph/sdk).
 (3) Testnet or Mainnet access with account credentials (private key and account ID).

 ## Worldcoin Example

+Prerequisites:
+(1) Node.js installed.
+(2) API access to World ID (if needed for verification).
+(3) Set up a Worldcoin client app and get your app ID and secret key (if using the official SDK).

 ## Chainlink Oracles Example